Perkins SmartOps logo Perkins SmartOps logo

 Starting Small

 You don’t have to automate all five reminder stages at once.
 Many businesses start with just the day 7 and day 14 reminders.
 Those catch the honest mistakes (invoices lost in email, wrong payment reference, genuine oversight).
-Once those are running smoothly, you add the day 30 notice with statutory interest.
+Once those are running smoothly, you add the day 30 notice with statutory interest and the recovery fee.

 The technical build is straightforward.
 Once it’s running, it requires almost no maintenance.
-Your only job is to make sure invoices in Xero are tagged correctly (so the system knows who to email and what payment terms apply) and to review the Airtable log weekly to spot any patterns or issues.
+Your only job is to make sure invoices in your accounting tool are tagged correctly (so the system knows who to email and what payment terms apply) and to review the database log weekly to spot any patterns or issues.

 Here's how the automated payment chasing sequence works, from overdue detection to cash in the bank.